Costa Rica

 Stock dividends

-Dividends paid in the form of stock of the distributing company are allowed and are exempt from taxes.
+Dividends paid in the form of stock of the distributing company should be considered as exempt from taxes.

 Interest income

-As a result of the Law No. 9635, interest is taxed as income from movable capital at a rate of 15%, unless considered the result of the usual economic activity, in which case it would become part of the global income with a maximum ordinary rate of 30% applicable to local source income.
+Interest is taxed as income from movable capital at a rate of 15%, unless considered the result of the usual economic activity, in which case it would become part of the global income with a maximum ordinary rate of 30% applicable to local-source income.

-It must also be considered that, as an exception established by Law No. 10.381, offshore source income can be considered as taxable income for entities that belong to a multinational group if deemed as non-qualified entities, such income would be deemed as taxable with a 15% rate.
+It must also be considered that, as an exception, offshore-source income can be considered as taxable income for entities that belong to a multinational group if deemed as non-qualified entities; such income would be deemed as taxable with a 15% rate.

 Royalty income